laqieer/libsysgba/README.md

 ### Access Backup Media as File

-It allows you to access backup media with File I/O. Special filename "sram:" is preserved for that.
+It allows you to access backup media with File I/O. Special filename `sram` is preserved for that.

 ```C
 int fd = open("sram:", O_RDWR);